 - 2 teaspoons cumin seeds = 1 ½ teaspoon of ground cumin

 - 1 teaspoon coriander seeds = ½ teaspoon of ground coriander

-- 1 teaspoon of black peppercorns = 1 teaspoon of ground black pepper
+- 1 teaspoon black peppercorns = 1 teaspoon ground black pepper

-- 1 teaspoon of yellow mustard seeds = 1 teaspoon of ground mustard
+- 1 teaspoon yellow mustard seeds = 1 teaspoon ground mustard

-- 4 dried chilis = 2 teaspoons of red pepper flakes
+- 4 dried chilis = 2 teaspoons red pepper flakes

-Pro tip: Don't toast the ground spices.
-Mix them in with the tempering when you grind it.
+Pro tip: No need to toast ground spices.
+Mix them in with the tempering.

 Red lentils don’t need to be soaked before cooking; however, you should always rinse and pick out any discolored or broken lentils.
 For firmer lentils such as French (Puy) or black lentils, soaking will reduce cooking times.
 Unlike beans, soaking lentils won't help in reducing digestive upset.
 The best course to mitigate this is to be sure lentils are fully cooked.